Geometric aspects of the ODE/IM correspondence: Classical integrable equations and embedded surfaces

-We have arrived at an integral equation whose only input are the `masses' $m_k$, i.e. the integrals of the WKB one form $s_0$ along the basis cycles of $\textrm{H}_1\left(\mathcal R_{\textrm{WKB}},\mathbb Z_2\right)$, and whose output are some functions $\varepsilon_k$ of the spectral parameter $\lambda$.
+We have arrived at an integral equation whose only inputs are the `masses' $m_k$, i.e.\ the integrals of the WKB one-form $s_0$ along the basis cycles of $\textrm{H}_1\left(\mathcal R_{\textrm{WKB}},\mathbb Z\right)$, and whose outputs are some functions $\varepsilon_k$ of the spectral parameter $\lambda$.
 As we will now explain, the knowledge of these functions will allow us to compute the regularized area (\ref{eq:Area_formula_regularized}) of the minimal surface in AdS$_3$, the boundary of which is a polygonal light-like Wilson loop determined by the function $P\left(z\right)$, as explained in section \ref{subsec:boundary_p}.